Join Our FREE Live Webinar

 What Is Wholesaling Real Estate?

 Wholesaling real estate offers a short-term technique or strategy for investors.
-From its most simplistic perspective, a real estate wholesaler is a mediator or middleman that connects buyers and sellers.
+From its most simplistic perspective, a real estate wholesaler is a mediator or middleman who connects buyers and sellers.
 Wholesalers market the only asset they can legally sell without a real estate license – their right to purchase a property at mutually agreed-upon terms.

 A real estate wholesaler looks for a well-priced (i.e., below market value) property.
 These are often found on real estate websites like Zillow or Redfin.
 Motivated sellers benefit from a wholesaler’s service because a distressed property (like a foreclosure) is easier to sell as-is to a wholesaler than a retail client.